MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 mistake of many MB-02/UA858D examples, gets ignored on UA, but triggers the transfer prematurely on Zilog chip).

-The DMA port will be guessed ($0B or $6B) at beginning of test, you can press "P" on keyboard to switch between the two manually.
+The test will auto-detect TBBlue board and switch default DMA port from $0B to $6B, but you can change it manually by pressing the "P".

 ----------------------------------------------------------------------------